Chrispooph/Chrispooph/README.md

 Sup!
 I'm Crispa

-I’m currently learning HTML, CSS, JS, Angular, Java and Spring Framework.
+I’m currently learning about Databases (Modeling, Structure, SQL and MySQL with Oracle)

 ##